Co-dfns/Co-dfns/docs/INSTALL.md

 ## Release Cycle, Versioning

 The Co-dfns compiler follows a rapid release cycle.
 That means there is only one currently supported release, which is the latest version.
-Compiler versions follow a date of release versioning scheme rather than a semantic or Major.Minor release pattern.
+Compiler versions follow semantic versioning, but without the typical expectations that major versions are released less frequently.

-The master branch of the compiler is not expected to be stable and should not be expected to always be in a working state.
+The `master` branch is expected to track the versioning closely, and so the compiler can also be thought of as operating on a running release cycle/deployment model.

 ## Obtaining a copy of the compiler